Introduction to Point Spread Function (PSF) Data Products¶

 For example, for the Hyper-Suprime Camera survey, Bosch et al 2018 use an approach that involves resampling and combining existing PSF models from the input images using the same coordinate transformations and weights applied to the image data.
 The Hyper-Suprime Camera survey analysis pipeline is based on the LSST Science Pipelines code.

 3.2.
-Obtain a deepCoadd
+Obtain a deepCoadd¶

-was used in Section 2, in order to better appreciate the differences between the
+Obtain the deepCoadd which covers the same point in the sky in the same filter as was used in Section 2, in order to better appreciate the differences between the deepCoadd and an individual calexp PSF model.

-Retrieve the right ascension and declination coordinates of the point used in the previous section
+Retrieve the right ascension and declination coordinates of the point used in the previous section (which was stored in the variable point_tuple), and print the coordinates.

 x, y = point_tuple